 bhairavi vyajyate vapuḥ // 25 //

 SWAMIJI: Between going out and coming in.
-Here and in the heart.
+Here74 and in the heart.

-SWAMIJI: Because the object there is mantra also.
+SWAMIJI: Because [there is an] object [and] there is mantra also.

 SWAMIJI: There is no object.
 It is why it is called here śāktopāya.

 72 That is, ‘saḥ’.
 According to the Sanskrit rules of phonological processes that occur at word boundaries (sandhi), visarga (‘aḥ’) followed by a voiced consonant becomes an ‘o’.

 73 Swamiji emphasized that these are two “voids”, not two “gaps”.

 74 Referring to the external point, bāhya dvādaśānta.
 A technical term in Kashmir Shaivism, literally meaning “twelve finger spaces.”
 In this case, it refers to bāhya dvādaśānta, the starting point of breath outside (bāhya) the body, twelve finger spaces from the center of the eyebrows.